jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 ## Getting The Data

 To get the dataset, I utilized the Reddit API for python called [PRAW](https://praw.readthedocs.io/en/latest/code_overview/models/submission.html).
 The main requirements are to have your client_id, client_secret, user_agent.
-Using the API, I collected ~15K redditors (reddit users) data consisting of:
+Using the API, I collected a dataset consisting  of ~15K unique redditors (reddit users) and ~29K unique subreddits in the below format:
-- their username
+- the redditors' username
-- subreddit submissions (or comments)
+- their subreddit submissions (or comments)
 - the timestamp (utc) when they create the submission

 Because it took a long time to scrape the data, I exported the final output to a csv.
 [My PRAW Code](https://github.com/jsiwu94/SVD_for_Subreddit_Recommendation/blob/master/PRAW.ipynb) is also available on my GitHub.